ShayJordan/shay.github.io/_publications/2026-06-01-utd-parents-guide.md

 title: "The 2026 Changes to Personal Statements"
 collection: projects
 permalink: /projects/2026-06-01-utd-parents-guide/
-excerpt: "This article on the 2026 changes to the UCAS personal statement was written to enable parents and carers to effectively support applicants through the UCAS applciation process, by understanding the new structure of the personal statement.
-This was written for and published within the [UniTasterDays Parents' Guide to University](https://www.unitasterdays.com/university-support-for-parents/parents-guide-to-university-brochure/)."
+excerpt: "This article was written to help parents and carers support applicants through the UCAS application process by explaining the new structured format of the personal statement.
+It was commissioned for and published in the [UniTasterDays Parents' Guide to University](https://www.unitasterdays.com/university-support-for-parents/parents-guide-to-university-brochure/)."
 date: 2026-06-01
 paperurl: '/files/2026-06-01-utd-parents-guide.pdf'
 ---